 - Under Hardware Settings select the appropriate coretype and the number of cores.
-For this tutorial, we select Onyx as the coretype and request 8 cores.
+For this tutorial, we select Emerald as the coretype and request 8 cores.
 A summary of your hardware information is available on the right side of the platform page.

 - There are no post-processing settings in this tutorial.
 Click on the Review icon.
 Check that the setup is correct by reviewing the Basic Job Summary table.
 It should look like this:

 - After reviewing your job setup, you can submit the job by clicking on the blue Submit icon on the top right corner and on the Job Summary page.

 - After you submit the job, the Status page opens on the platform.
 Here, you will be able to monitor the job progress in a Gantt chart like format, see a date and time stamped log and live-tail the status and output of your job using the Live-tail window.
 A guide on Monitoring Status on Rescale is found here.

 - You can also use Rescale's Live Tailing feature to view the progress of the run by clicking on the log files generated.
 For this example, you can click search for the

 .outfile from the search field and view the contents of the file as shown below :